infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Just reboot your router once and it should work.
 If it still doesn't work, make sure that `dnscrypt-proxy` is enabled and working.
 SSH to your router and do `service dnscrypt-proxy enable; service dnscrypt-proxy restart`.

 ## Changelog
+- 2017-04-27
+  - Moved from OpenNIC to OpenDNS (they dropped port 443 support)
+  - Upstream updates
 - 2017-04-08
   - Re-added netfilter modules present on vanilla LEDE
   - Removed AOE and ATA related kernel modules